"Horsegate" scandal at rivals was inevitable - Waitrose

 LONDON Britain's "Horsegate" scandal, where horse DNA was found in beef burgers, was the inevitable result of major supermarkets squeezing their suppliers and could lead to a change in shopping habits, the head of upmarket grocer Waitrose told Reuters.

-Managing Director Mark Price said Waitrose, part of the employee-owned John Lewis group JLP.UL, was confident of continuing to grow its record-high market share of just below 5 percent, and predicted that figure could double in a decade.
+Managing Director Mark Price said Waitrose, part of the employee-owned John Lewis group, was confident of continuing to grow its record-high market share of just below 5 percent, and predicted that figure could double in a decade.

 "Customers now have got the joke that cheap does not mean good value.
 Cheap just means cheap," he said in an interview at Waitrose's store in Canary Wharf, east London.

-Last week, burgers were cleared from many British supermarket shelves - though not from Waitrose's - after the Food Safety Authority of Ireland (FSAI) found horse DNA in beef burger products sold by Tesco (TSCO.L), as well as budget chains Iceland, Lidl and Aldi.
+Last week, burgers were cleared from many British supermarket shelves - though not from Waitrose's - after the Food Safety Authority of Ireland (FSAI) found horse DNA in beef burger products sold by Tesco, as well as budget chains Iceland, Lidl and Aldi.

 Most of the affected burgers contained very low levels of horse DNA, but in one Tesco sample, supplied by Irish firm ABP Food Group, horse meat accounted for about 29 percent relative to the beef content.
 The discovery drew condemnation, including from Britain's Prime Minister, David Cameron.